JeremiJL/BYT/documentation/product_requirements.md

 - login to the platform as chosen user (available only if entity is of user type)

 Each option is visualized as an individual button bellow entity's description.

+### New features :
+Both order and cart are TTL based.